teslamate-org/teslamate/website/docs/projects.md

 An LED illuminated acrylic Tesla Model 3.
 Its color and scale of light depend on the cars current state.

+A limited number of Gaussmeter units are available for sale, see github link for details.
+(10% of profits go to support Teslamate)

 LINK: [github.com/gaussmeter/gaussmeter](https://github.com/gaussmeter/gaussmeter)

 ## [TeslaMateAgile](https://github.com/MattJeanes/TeslaMateAgile)